Qianzhuang: Scrip issued by qianzhuang

-When the Great Qing Treasure Note (大清寶鈔) cash notes were suffering from inflation privately produced zhuangpiao cash notes were valued at double the nominal value of these government-issued cash notes, a number which increased to three and a half times as much before they were finally abolished in 1859.
+Many qianzhuang issued their own scrip known as zhuangpiao (莊票) and yinqianpiao (銀錢票, "silver money notes").
+When the Great Qing Treasure Note cash notes were suffering from inflation, privately produced zhuangpiao cash notes were valued at double the nominal value of these government-issued cash notes, a number which increased to three and a half times as much before they were finally abolished in 1859.
+Since Chinese banknotes had a lot of different currency units and almost every small region had their own regional currency, zhuangpiao were issued in many different currency units, and were traded based on the market rates and their relation to each other.